lukzmu/lukzmu/README.md

 ## Hello there 👋🏻

-My name is Łukasz and I'm a `Software Engineer` from Poland 🇵🇱.
+My name is Łukasz and I'm a `Senior Python Engineer` from Poland 🇵🇱.

 **Things I can help you with:**